getify/foi-lang/formalization-work/Syntactic-Grammar.md

    parses.

+   VarDefInitOpt vs VarDefInitOptImplIn mirrors this fork at the entry level, carrying both a grammatical distinction (init requiredness) AND a sigil-semantic distinction (init form).

+   VarDefInitOpt uses the bare `:` init sigil — unconditional binding — with Identifier-init optional and DestructureTarget- init required.
+Used at DefBlockStmt's BlockDefsInitOpt where no implicit source exists; the init expression, when present, evaluates and binds directly with no override decision.

-   VarDefInitOpt vs VarDefInitOptImplIn mirrors this fork at the entry level.
-VarDefInitOpt is the strict-optional form (Identifier-init optional, DestructureTarget-init required), used at DefBlockStmt's BlockDefsInitOpt where no implicit source exists.
-VarDefInitOptImplIn is the lenient form (both Identifier-init and DestructureTarget-init optional), used at implicit-input sites: ParameterList (the positional argument is the source) and BlockDefsInitOptImplIn (via FlowRHSImplIn / FuncBodyPipeline, the comprehension element / pipeline topic / function arg is the source).
+   VarDefInitOptImplIn uses the `:?` init sigil — conditional override-on-empty — with both Identifier-init and DestructureTarget-init optional.
+Used at implicit-input sites:
+   ParameterList (the positional argument is the source) and BlockDefsInitOptImplIn (via FlowRHSImplIn / FuncBodyPipeline, the comprehension element / pipeline topic / function arg is the source).
+When present, the init expression evaluates and overrides only when the implicit source at that entry is empty;
+   for a non-empty source, the init is not evaluated.
+A no-init entry binds directly from the source.

+   The two-token composite `:?` (Colon Qmark, no internal trivia) mirrors AssignmentExpr's `:=` convention — enforcement of adjacency lives at the parser layer, not the lexer.

    None of the three productions carries a `:as` tail.
 BareBlockExpr reaches `:as` only via AsExpr-wrap; BlockExpr has no annotation